-- Pack backup clothing
+- Pack Backup Clothing

-There is nothing worse than waking up to finding your boots, hat, or mittens to still be wet from the day before.
+There is nothing worse than waking up to find your boots, hat, or mittens to still be wet from the day before.
 Make sure to properly lay out your snowy clothing so it has time to dry.
 If it still doesn’t dry, at least you have extras!

-- Bring ice cleats
+- Bring Ice Cleats

 While major parts of the trails are flat, you will also come across some staircases to enter or exit the canyons.
-These may become slippery in winter, so make sure to bring ice cleats to protect yourself and prevent an unnecessary injury.
+These may become slippery in winter, so make sure to bring ice cleats to protect yourself and prevent unnecessary injury.

-- Buy hand and foot warmers
+- Buy Hand and Foot Warmers